 - Mitaka finally accepting Asuna and moving on with his life.
-That scene where they're sitting next to each other on the bed gets me going every time.

 - When Godai finally explains his feelings to Kyoko.
 This marks the turning point where not only do they both have the courage to be honest, but they both trust each other enough to listen.

 Kyoko: You should've thought of that before!
 Before you started with all those other women!Godai: Look, I'm not slick enough to even try making passes at women!Kyoko: Oh, sure...Godai: Don't you understand?
 It's you ... you are the only one I ever wanted!

 - Of course, it's slightly mitigated by the fact that he's saying this right in front of a love hotel...

 - The scene where Kozue and Godai break off their relationship — as friends, and Kozue asks him what the other woman is like.
 Before he can answer, she gets on the train, but we get to hear: